SuperGamer474/cerebras-web/README.md

 ## Acknowledgments

-- OpenRouter API for providing access to multiple LLM models
+- Cerebras API for providing access to the LLM model
+- **josephgodwinkimani** for the original openrouter-web code
 - Bootstrap team for the responsive design framework
 - Any & all the open-source libraries used in this project